mayoyoJR/best-try/repository.md

 # clone this repo

-make sure you clone this repository
+make sure you clone this repositories